What is the NDIS?

 Under the new pricing model, what is non-face-to-face support?

 The NDIA is now recognising the non-face-to-face time that providers undertake to provide personalised support.
-Non-face-to-face support items can be delivered to individual participants or to groups of participants (subject to the rules set out in the NDIS Price Guide – p.63).
+Non-face-to-face support items can be delivered to individual participants or to groups of participants (subject to the rules set out in the 2021/2022 NDIS Pricing Arrangements and Price Limits – p.65).
 Refer to Service Agreement letter and Appendix for detail of what is included in Non-face-to-face supports.

 Under the new pricing model, why are 1:1 support costs increasing so significantly?